 Developing a Faculty-Led Study Abroad Program

-Faculty-led study abroad programs are academic, international, experiential learning programs led by full-time Tulane faculty in conjunction with the NTC Center for Global Education.
+Faculty-led study abroad programs are academic, international, experiential learning programs led by full-time, regular NTC faculty in conjunction with the NTC Center for Global Education.
 These programs provide unique opportunities for students, especially those who may be unable to study abroad through semester-length study abroad programs.
 Faculty-led programs are also a unique opportunity for faculty to spend more time with students inside and outside of class, expanding the role of instructor to advisor, mentor, cultural liaison, and more.
 This can result in a positive transformation of faculty, staff and students that will influence students beyond their time at Tulane University.

 View existing study abroad programs run by Tulane faculty and staff